jsit/plum/README.md

 ## Plum colorscheme

 Plum is a vim colorscheme that support both light and dark background.
-If you are a Mac OS X, Plum provides some functionalities that in conjunction with autocommands allow to automatically switch between *dark* and *light* background as the ambient light changes.
+If you are a Mac OS X, Plum provides some functionalities that allow you to automatically switch between *dark* and *light* background as the ambient light changes.